developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 **Acceptance Criteria:**
 - Given a job with recorded payments of $1,000, expenses of $300, and contractor payments of $400, When the business owner views the job details,
-  Then the system displays revenue as $1,000 (received), expenses as $300, contractor payments as $400, net profit as $300, and profit margin as 30%.
+  Then the system displays revenue as $1,000 (received), Total Costs as $700, net profit as $300, and profit margin as 30% in the main summary block.

 - Given a job with recorded payments of $500 and expenses of $600 (no contractor payments), When the business owner views the job details,